Automated Insulin Delivery, Explained.

 Automated Insulin Delivery, Simplified.

-Each Pod contains SmartAdjust™ Technology, the algorithm that adjusts insulin every 5 minutes using your customized target glucose or glucose target.
+Each Pod contains the Omnipod 5 algorithm which adjusts insulin every 5 minutes using your customized target glucose or glucose target.

 Each wearable, waterproof Pod continuously delivers insulin for up to three days (72 hours).